KazuakiToyoura/MASTEQ/README.md

 ```
 python [MASTEQ_DIR]/tools/mkemig.py --cif site.cif –emig_noneq emig_noneq.csv --supercell 1,1,1 --prec 1.0e-4
 ```
-The option of this program is as follows:
+The options of this program are as follows:
 - -h, --help: Help information.
 List of options in this code.
 - --cif: File name of the cif file with site information.
 If it is the default name (site.cif), this argument is not necessary.
 - -- emig_noneq: File name with information on non-equivalent atomic jumps.
 Initial and final site type, jump vector, Emig, and vibrational prefactor in the csv format.
 New line for non-equivalent atomic jumps.
 Both jumps in the opposite directions have to be specified if they are non-equivalent.
 Site types have to be specified by ELEMENT SYMBOL! e.g., H, He, Li, Be, B, etc. If it is the default name (emig_noneq.cif), this argument is not necessary.